tanaikech/ToolsForMCPServer/README.md

 - v1.0.9 (July 24, 2025)

   1. The following 2 new tools were added.
-    - description_youtube: Describe a YouTube video by providing the URL.
+    - description_video_on_youtube: Describe a YouTube video by providing the URL.
     - create_google_docs_from_markdown_on_google_drive: Create a Google Document from a markdown format.

+- v1.0.10 (July 26, 2025)

+  1. When I updated Gemini CLI from v0.1.12 to v0.1.13, an issue related to the schema of MCP occurred.
+[Ref](https://github.com/tanaikech/ToolsForMCPServer/issues/2) So, as a workaround at the time, I updated this library.
+But when I updated Gemini CLI to v0.1.14, I confirmed that the previous schema could be used.
+So, I reimplemented the previous schema.
+By this, the request body for APIs can be directly generated using Gemini CLI v0.1.14.

 [TOP](#top)